SwarajPawarV2Solutions/Projects/ems/README.md

    <AuthContext>
     <App />
    </AuthContext>
-- Now pass children in AuthContext.jsx in div and also in function
+- Now pass children in AuthContext.jsx in div and also in function.
+If the childern is not passed then we can see output which we had passed in App.jsx.
-- Now App is wrapped in AuthContext
+- Now App is wrapped in AuthContext.

 ## TextContext